beyondstorage/beyond-tp/docs/specs/110-refactor-task-distribute.md

 For one hand, we do not need to insert `staff-task relation` when create task.
 It is enough to know which staff will run this task, before task's distribution.

-For another hand, when a staff started, it can call `Poll` to subscribe task change with prefix `s_t:{staff-id}:` (replace by its own staff ID), and do not insert `staff-task relation` when create task, but insert relation with key `s_t:{staff-id}:{task-id}` when run task.
+For another hand, when a staff started, it can call `Poll` to subscribe task change with given prefix, and do not insert `staff-task relation` when create task, but insert relation when run task.

-To ensure the data consistency, we can use `transaction` between modify task status and insert `staff-task relation`.

 When a staff start to poll task, it will monitor the `staff-task relation` change, and the process will be hang up until a real `staff-task relation` has been set up, which indicates the task is going to run by this staff.

+So the new process would be like:

+1. every staff monitor its own task key by `Poll`
+2. insert `staff-task relation` when task run
+3. staff got the `staff-task relation` change, then run task by electing leader and distributing job to runner

 ## Rationale